Conic singularities metrics with prescribed Ricci curvature: the case of general cone angles along normal crossing divisors: Introduction

 \textbf{Organization of the paper.} \begin{itemize} \item[$\bullet$] \S 2: We prove here a general Laplacian estimate in a framework including some geometries with unbounded curvature, like typically the conical one. \item[$\bullet$] \S 3: We collect some facts from \cite{CGP}: the construction of the regularized conic metric $\ome$, and the expression of its curvature tensor in some coordinate system adapted to the geometry of the pair $(X,D)$.
 We will observe that the curvature of $\ome$ cannot be uniformly (in $\ep$) bounded below, which is the main source of issues. \item[$\bullet$] \S 4: We introduce a particular type of uniformly bounded smooth functions, denoted by $\Psi_{\ep}$, whose $\ddc$ compensates the singularities of the curvature tensor of $\ome$, so that it can be used as an auxiliary function in the general estimate established in \S 2. \item[$\bullet$] \S 5: We establish various estimates related to our Monge-Ampère equation in order to be able to apply the Laplacian estimate of \S 2, and conclude the proof of Theorem A. \item[$\bullet$] \S 6: As an application of Theorem A, we get a vanishing theorem for orbifold holomorphic tensors; we also generalize Theorem A to general klt pairs and log smooth log canonical pairs. \item[$\bullet$] \S 7: We prove Theorem B, namely the Hölder estimates for the second derivatives of the potential of the conic Kähler-Einstein metric.\\ \end{itemize}

 \textbf{Acknowledgements.} We are grateful to Sébastien Boucksom for his insightful suggestions which helped a lot improve the exposition of the present article.
-We also thank Tien-Cuong Dinh for sharing his valuable ideas regarding section \ref{sec:ipp}.
+We also thank Tien-Cuong Dinh for sharing his valuable ideas regarding section \ref{sec:ipp}, as well as Jianchun Chu for pointing out a small inaccuracy in the previous version of this work.

 Part of this work was completed during the first author's visit to the Korea Institute for Advanced Study, and the second author's visit to the Hong-Kong University, the National Taiwan University and the Institute for Mathematical Sciences (Singapore), respectively.
 M.P. is grateful to Ngaiming Mok, Jungkai Alfred Chen and Wing Keung To for the invitation, and for the excellent working conditions provided by these institutes.